- Outflow caps reduce the impact of an exploit on the protocol.

 Caps on Collateral

-Collateral outflows will be calculated simply as: Amount of xAsset Withdrawn - Amount of xAsset Deposited.
+Collateral outflows are calculated simply as: Amount of xAsset Withdrawn - Amount of xAsset Deposited.

 Initial Cap: $1M for each asset on the protocol

 Time Window: 8 hours

 The loan-based USDH outflow parameter is calculated as: USDH Minted on Loans - USDH Repaid on Loans.